GraphQL API Testing Strategies

 The expected response should include all that data, neatly organized.
 We're talking the book title, author's name, and a list of reviews with their ratings and comments.
 It's all about making sure the relationship between books and reviews resolves properly.

 Then, the tests need to make sure the http status is 200 ok, the book title matches, and the reviews array isn't empty and have the right keys.
+Here's how you might write those assertions in pseudocode:

 Now, what if someone tries to ask for a field that doesn't exist, like "publisher" on a book?
 That's where a negative scenario comes in.
 You craft a graphql query with an invalid field.